dotnet-websharper/mvu/README.md

 WebSharper.Mvu can make use of WebSharper.UI's HTML templating facilities.
 This reinforces the separation of concerns by keeping the view contained in HTML files.
 The render function then just connects reactive content and event handlers to the strongly-typed template holes.

+Templating also allows you to touch up your view without having to recompile the application.

 [Learn more about WebSharper.UI HTML templating.](http://developers.websharper.com/docs/v4.x/fs/ui#templating)

 ## Paging